Five takeaways from the Asia Tradetech Forum

 “Markets us tell us where we should go and banks tell us what the opportunities are when we get there.
 We rely on the bank knowledge, it’s not just transactional.
 It’s a business partnership,” she said.

 Tommy Chan, head of trade product management for Asia Pacific corporates at Bank of America Merrill Lynch said that the bank’s role has evolved.
-“We hear loud and clear from companies and what they want from banks are: digitisation, transactions, risk management,” he said.
+“We hear loud and clear from companies and what they want from banks are: digitisation, transparency, risk management,” he said.

 - Gender issues with local nuances